-Factbox - India takes steps to ease impact from banknote ban
+FACTBOX - India takes steps to ease impact from banknote ban

 - RBI allows farmers to withdraw up to 25,000 rupees a week from their loan, deposit accounts

-- RBI gives small borrowers 60 more days before loans of up to 10 mln INR are marked substandard
+- RBI gives small borrowers 60 more days before loans of up to 10 million rupees are marked substandard

 - Govt allows farmers to purchase seeds from state-run outlets with old 500 rupee notes